-The hologram concert revolution is here whether you like it or not: Meet the company touring Whitney Houston and Buddy Holly
+The hologram concert revolution is here, whether you like it or not: Meet the company touring Whitney Houston and Buddy Holly

 Working with technology that makes that kind of touring possible, the focus was then placed on creating an engaging, full-length production.
 Base’s parent company, Base Entertainment (which spun out Base Hologram) has 35 years of experience producing live shows and currently stages a number of Vegas-style spectaculars such as Magic Mike Live.

-Like Pepper’s Ghost, Base’s performances are essentially just 2D, recorded renderings.
+Like Pepper’s Ghost, Base’s performances are essentially just 2D recorded renderings.
 But one of the main draws for a live concert is just that—it’s live.
 Whether or not an artist is actually singing or using prerecorded vocals, you at least get to see them in person.
 Base incorporates live elements into its productions (for example, Maria Callas tours with a 50-piece orchestra), but Becker and Tudor are hoping to reframe the live experience in this particular context as something of a hybrid between a film and theater production.

 “It’s a fully produced, scripted show.
 We’re not replicating a concert only.
 We are creating a concert experience,” Becker says.
 “You’re going to see the holographic image interacting with the band or with the conductor or making mistakes, getting flowers, whatever the case is.
 It’s all in the writing and the script and the choreography and the production.”